Health and Safety at work guide

 Published: October 25, 2012

-"Health and Safety", words guaranteed to generate a collective groan wherever a group of business owners or managers are gathered together but hang on a minute - isn’t work safety important to everyone, whatever their role in a business?
-When an accident does occur, it matters to the employee who gets injured, obviously, but for you the employer it’s bad news too.
-Whilst the employee is off work due to the injury you’ll be a person short, which for a small business with an important contract to fulfil might prove to be crucial.
-In any case it’s a headache you could do without!
+"Health and Safety" - words guaranteed to generate a collective groan wherever a group of business owners or managers are gathered together.
+Having said that, work safety is important to everyone, whatever their role in a business.
+When an accident does occur, it matters to the employee who gets injured, obviously, but for you the employer it’s bad news too, as important contracts may not be fulfilled due to employee absence.
+Health and Safety products help businesses to operate as they should.

 Duty of Care